ingo/ingo.github.io/_recipes_output (original)/vinegar_chicken_with_crushed_olive_dressing.md

 category: Entrees
 description: This tangy, turmeric-stained, sheet-pan chicken makes the most of the schmaltzy bits left behind on the pan, which is deglazed with fresh garlic, briny olives and a bit of water.
 Think pan sauce, but done on a sheet pan.
 image: 23romanrex-articleLarge.jpg
-image_attribution: Michael Graydon & Nikole Herriott for The New York Times.
-Prop Stylist: Paige Hicks.
+image_attribution: Michael Graydon & Nikole Herriott for The New York Times
 size: 4 servings
 time: 40 minutes
 author: Alison Roman